On Practice

 On Practice (实践论 (實踐論, Shíjiànlùn)) is one of Mao Zedong's most important philosophical works.
 Along with On Contradiction, this essay is a part of lectures Mao gave in 1937.
 It expresses Mao's support for Marxism and attempts to establish a distinctly Chinese brand of communist philosophy.
+On Practice argues that people must apply knowledge to practice in reality in order to test its truthfulness.
 At the time it was written, the Chinese Communist Party had just endured the Long March and their nationalist foes were still at large.
 Plus, China was facing a tremendous Japanese threat.
 Mao hoped to establish himself as the leader of China's communist party in order to unite China and vanquish the Japanese.
 On Practice was written as a part of this mission, for it gave Mao a more legitimate claim to lead by creating the basis for his communist philosophy, Maoism.